-Once the book has reached the appropriate size and character and the issuer has approved the allocations, the issuer and syndicate banks hold a pricing call to finalise the price of the offer.
+Once the book has reached the appropriate size and character and the issuer has approved the allocations, the issuer and syndicate banks hold a pricing call to finalise the price of the offer and launch the transaction by announcing the definitive size and spread.
 The issuer may publish a prospectus approved by the regulator, if required under the law of the jurisdiction.
 Subsequently, bonds are allocated to investors.
 A detailed description of the allocations process is found below.